EGO4D/episodic-memory/EgoTracks/README.md

 ## Finetuning on EgoTracks
 We used STARK (Res50) as pre-trained models, so download the model weights from https://drive.google.com/drive/folders/1fSgll53ZnVKeUn22W37Nijk-b9LGhMdN
+Or you can use our trained checkpoint at https://drive.google.com/file/d/14vZmWxYSGJXZGxD5U1LthvvTR_eRzWCw/view?usp=share_link

 Change the following paths in the tracking/config/stark_defaults.py:
 * cfg.DATA.EGO4DLTT_ANNOTATION_PATH = "your_path/train_v1.json"